Hitting the Target: The Importance of Making Sure a Drug's Aim Is True

 Figure 2.
 Searching for the amino acid sequence for the Niemann-Pick C1 protein will generate many results.
 Many of these are variants of the NPC1 protein.
 Pick the top result that is in humans ([Homo sapiens]), circled in green.

-- On this page, scroll down to the bottom, where the amino acid sequence for the protein is given.
+- On the protein page, scroll down to the bottom, where the amino acid sequence for the protein is given.
 Copy the entire amino acid sequence (including the numbers at the start of each line), as shown in Figure 3, circled in green.
 It is a good idea to save this sequence in a word or text file in case you need it later.

 Near the bottom of the NPC1 protein page on the NCBI webpage there is an amino acid sequence listed.